 Much in other dogs, Goldendoodle health issues are a thing of concern for fur parents adopting this designer breed.
 They are a cross-breed between a Golden Retriever and Poodle, and as such, can be predisposed to certain medical conditions that have also been observed in these breeds.

-If you own a Goldendoodle or are thinking of adopting one, it is essential to know their potential health problems.
+If you’re planning to adopt a Goldendoodle or already have one, it is essential to know their potential health problems.
 We will cover these issues to understand what conditions can hamper their healthy and happy disposition.

 Goldendoodle Health Issues